 The Student's t-test by William Gossett (1876-1937) compares the means of two distributions.
 Let us assume that two independent sets of n_a and n_b measurements that have been carried out on the same object.
-For instance, they could be the samples taken from two different outcrops.
-The t-test can now be used to test the hypothesis that both samples come from the same population, e.g., the same lithologic unit (null hypothesis) or from two different populations (alternative hypothesis).
+For instance, several samples were taken from two different outcrops.
+The t-test can be used to test the hypothesis that both samples come from the same population, e.g., the same lithologic unit (null hypothesis) or from two different populations (alternative hypothesis).
 Both, the sample and population distribution have to be gaussian.
 The variances of the two sets of measurements should be similar.
-Then the appropriate test statistic is where n_a and n_b are the sample sizes, s_a^2 and s_b^2 are the variances of the two samples a and b.
+Then, the proper test statistic for the difference of two means is where n_a and n_b are the sample sizes, s_a^2 and s_b^2 are the variances of the two samples a and b.
 The alternative hypothesis can be rejected if the measured t-value is lower than the critical t-value, which depends on the degrees of freedom $\Phi = n_a + n_b - 2$ and the significance level α .
 If this is the case, we cannot reject the null hypothesis without another cause.
 The significance level α of a test is the maximum probability of accidentally rejecting a true null hypothesis.
 Note that we cannot prove the null hypothesis, in other words not guilty is not the same as innocent (Fig. 3.12).